attilagk/R-programming-tricks/_posts/2017-10-17-classification.md

 ## CART / decision tree

-This figure 9.2 from Hastie et al 2009 explains the recursive partitioning of CART.
+This figure 9.2 from Hastie et al 2009 explains the recursive partitioning of CART.  *Visual intro* provides elegant dynamic visualization of the fitting process.

 ![Fig]({{ site.baseurl }}/figures/elements-stats-learning-fig-9.2.jpg)

-We first fit the decision tree
+We first fit the decision tree with `control = rpart.control(cp = -1)`, which allows the tree to grow beyond optimal size and thus overfit the data.

 ```r